davidcinco/davidcinco/README.md

 I'm David, a Software Engineer based in Mexico 🇲🇽.

-I build a variety of software applications and data pipelines.
+I build a variety of software applications and test automation frameworks.

 I've been working with Python, SQL and relational databases building Cross-Platform Applications for Desktop and Mobile devices for the past 4 years.

-My main programming language is Python 🐍 I like the amount of things you can build with it specially in the data field as a Data Engineer.
+My main languages are Python and TypeScript.
+I like the amount of things you can build with them.
-I've also been learning more about QA, Testing and Automation.
+I've also been learning more about QA, Testing and Automation using Playwright & TypeScript as my main tools.

 ---------------------------------------------------
 Some of the things that I like to do in my free time: